gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

 So, how do we go about setting up KeyQuencer to enable this feature?
 Well, before we get to that let's talk about how KeyQuencer does its thing.
 It consists of three main parts:

 1. *KeyQuencer Engine*
-2. one or more *KeyQuencer Extensions*
+1. one or more *KeyQuencer Extensions*
+1. *KeyQuencer Panel/Editor*
-3. one or more *KeyQuencer Macros*
+1. one or more *KeyQuencer Macros*

 The beating heart of KeyQuencer is the *KeyQuencer Engine* system extension that lives in the usual System/Extensions folder, along with a folder in System called *KeyQuencer Extensions* that contains KeyQuencer's own type of extensions.
 Still with me?

 Inside the *KeyQuencer Extensions* folder you put any KeyQuencer Extension files that you want to use, by copying them from the KeyQuencer installation folder.
 This was a method to keep memory usage low by only loading the functions you're using rather than the whole suite.
-So if you're using a function from the File category, you copy the File KeyQuencer Extension.
+So if you're using a function from the File category, you copy the "File" KeyQuencer Extension.

-Once all that is set up you can add an run KeyQuencer Macros, and it comes with lots of samples.
+Once all that is set up you can create/add KeyQuencer Macros, using either KeyQuencer Panel or Editor.
+There are lots of sample macros and many were made and shared by the community.

 **Step by step: words**